-430 4.3.3 Rating score outliers
+4.3.3 Rating score outliers

 Outliers for the rating scores were less obvious than for the placement scores, although there appear to be four outliers (Fig. 9, red circles).
 One participant was also an outlier for the staff gauge placement.
 The game scores and the assessment of difficulty and fun of the game varied for these four participants.
-The confidence in their own performance when rating the reference pictures was mixed before the training, but never lower than "neutral".
-After the training, all four participants were confident about their performance and found the task either "rather easy" or "very easy".
+The confidence in their own performance when rating the reference pictures was mixed before the training, but it was never lower than neutral.
+After the training, all four participants were confident in their performance and found the task either rather easy or very easy.